Elderly couple, adult son found dead in Winfield home

 According to neighbors, the couple was outgoing and encouraged neighbors to pick vegetables anytime out of their backyard garden.

 "They get up early.
 They walk the dogs.
 They read the paper.
 They're in and out of the house all day.
-They sit outside and drink coffee and converse with everybody," said Earles.
+They sit outside and drink coffee and converse with everybody," said Earls.

 Neighbors said police were called to the home on Saturday to break up a fight between Carl and the Clinkenbeard's other son, Keith, and Keith's son, Joshua.